-- (a) the authorised area(s) of operations; - (b) the EDTO alternate aerodromes; - (c) the specific approved airframe/engine combinations; - (d) the maximum EDTO for the applicable airframe/engine combinations; - (e) the approved 1 engine inoperative cruise speed(s) for the applicable airframe/engine combinations. - 4.2 Each certificate is subject to the condition that, where CASA issues safety operational specifications to the certificate holder, the holder must publish the material in a separate section of the operations manual reserved solely for those specifications, and that material may not be varied without the approval of CASA. - 4.3 Each certificate is subject to the condition that, where the certificate holder is unable to comply with the safety operational specifications so issued, the holder will cease operations under the certificate until the holder is able to comply with those specifications.
+- (a) the authorised area(s) of operations; - (b) the EDTO alternate aerodromes; - (c) the specific approved airframe/engine combinations; - (d) the maximum EDTO for the applicable airframe/engine combinations; - (e) the maximum diversion time for the applicable airframe/engine combination; - (f) the approved OEI cruise speed for the applicable airframe/engine combination; - (g) for aeroplanes with more than 2 turbine engines the approved AEO cruise speed for the applicable airframe/engine combination. - 4.2 Each certificate is subject to the condition that, where CASA issues safety operational specifications to the certificate holder, the holder must publish the material in a separate section of the operations manual reserved solely for those specifications, and that material may not be varied without the approval of CASA. - 4.3 Each certificate is subject to the condition that, where the certificate holder is unable to comply with the safety operational specifications so issued, the holder will cease operations under the certificate until the holder is able to comply with those specifications.